johlju/DscResource.Tests/README.md

 param()
 ```

-## Run unit tests in a Docker Windows container
+### Run unit tests in a Docker Windows container

-If the function `Invoke-AppveyorTestScriptTask` is called with *both*
+The same parameter `RunTestInOrder` can also be use to run unit tests or integration
-parameters `-RunInOrder` and `-RunInContainer`, then all the unit
+tests in a container.
+This make it possible to run integration tests and unit tests
-tests located in the folder '\Tests\Unit' will be run in a container.
+in parallell on the same build worker.
-The common tests and integration tests will then be run on the AppVeyor
+The common tests will by default always be run on the AppVeyor build worker.

-build worker.
-This make it possible to run integration tests and unit
+To run a test in a container, the test must be decorated with either attribute `Microsoft.DscResourceKit.IntegrationTest` or `Microsoft.DscResourceKit.UnitTest`
-tests in parallell.
+depending on the type of test.

 The Pester output from the container, including errors will be sent to
 the console in a Pester like format, and they will also be added to the
 list of tests in AppVeyor portal.
 There is transcript from the
 test run that is uploaded as artifact in AppVeyor which can contain more
 detailed errors why the one test failed.

 > **Note:** The transcript catches more output than Pester normally writes
 > to the console since it sees all errors that Pester catches with
 > `| Should -Throw`.